Clewsy/clewsy_ansible/README.md

 # clewsy_ansible

 Basic automation playbooks and roles for deploying machines on my home network.
-Super handy when nuking/paving, but originally this project just started as a means of learning [ansible][link_web_ansible].
+Originally this project just started as a means of learning [ansible][link_web_ansible] but now I use it for configuring various machines both desktop and servers.
 Additional information at [clews.pro][link_clews_projects_clewsy_ansible]

-A playbook and variables file exists for each host machine.
-When run, the host-specific playbook will configure the host with the specified roles described below.
+For each host machine there is a playbook and a variables file.
 Prior to running the host-specific playbooks, some minimum requirements must be met:
 1. Operating system installed.
 2. User exists as defined in host variables file (*host_vars/hostname.yml*).
-    * User must have sudo access.
+    * User must have sudo privilege.
-    * Sudo password must be as defined by the host-specific *setup-password* variable.
+    * A password must defined for sudo that matches the host-specific *ansible_sudo_pass* variable.
-3. Static IP must be assigned to the MAC address of the machine's network interface.
-A hosts file on my dhcp server is used, so all these machines are identified by hostname, not ip address.
+3. Host must be reachable by hostname - no specific IP addressess are defined here.

 The [flexo.yml][link_repo_playbooks_flexo] playbook is a special case.
-It will configure my smartphone via [Termux][link_web_termux] and as such, has some additional pre-requisites:
+It will configure a smartphone via [Termux][link_web_termux] running sshd.
+As such, has some additional pre-requisites:
 1. Termux must be installed.
 2. Within termux, a couple of packages need to be manually installed:
     * python
     * openssh
 3. Termux ssh sessions don't really have a "user" in the traditional sense, but a password must be configured (```$ passwd```).
-4. sshd must be executed from Termux.
+4. sshd must be running within Termux.
 By default, the ssh daemon will serve on port 8022.

 ## Roles